Graduate programmes

 Future potential

 Your growth doesn’t end with the programme.
 Professional development is a way of life here.
 You could move into fund management, focus on a specific sector, or join our Clients Department.
-Many of the partners who own the firm started in the Investment Research Programme.
+Many of the partners who own the firm started in the Investment Research programme.

 Programme timeline